Dub-L

-Michael Delaney, better known by his stage name Dub-L, is an American record producer, recording artist and filmmaker.
+Michael P. Delaney, better known by his stage name Dub-L, is an American record producer, recording artist and filmmaker.

 Early life

 Delaney was born and raised in the East Village in New York City.
 He began writing graffiti in 1991.
 The name Dub-L comes from his last name, Delaney, which he shortened to Dell for his tag name in high school when he was doing graffiti.
 People started calling him Double-L, which turned into Dub-L.

 Career

 Music

 Dub-L produced Aesop Rock's first album, Music for Earthworms, in 1997.
 Dub-L has said that he is in possession of the masters but will not re-release it, because he likes the fact that it's "rare and legendary."

 Also in 1997, Dub-L met fellow New York City native and DJ JS-1, who was a member of the Rock Steady Crew.
 They immediately began collaborating as Ground Original, releasing their debut album in 2002, also called Ground Original, which featured well-known MCs such as KRS-One, Masta Ace, Kool G Rap and Big Daddy Kane, as well as underground MCs such as C-Rayz Walz and Planet Asia.
 They released Claimstake the next year, which included appearances from Common, J-Live and Jeru the Damaja.

 In 2003, Dub-L released his debut solo album, Dub-L's In Town, following it up in 2004 with his second album, Day of the Mega Beast!
 It features guest appearances from artists including Rahzel, Professor X, Hangar 18, DJ JS-1 and MF Grimm.
 Dub-L produced and rapped on his two solo albums.

 Dub-L's other work includes the trip hop group The Controls, which he formed with singer Ann Colville in 1998, putting out their debut album the following year.
 An instrumental version of the album was released in 2012.
 In 2004, he produced two tracks from MF Doom's second Viktor Vaughn album, Venomous Villain.
 He has remixed artists including Jennifer Lopez and Jessica Simpson.
 Dub-L and DJ Cassidy occasionally team up as Cass & Dubs; in 2008, they produced all of O'Neal McKnight's singles, including "Check Your Coat", featuring Greg Nice.
 After disbanding Cass & Dubs in 2012, he and rapper Chase Phoenix formed the group Monday Morning High.